-Over the years, I’ve had countless people ask me what’s the best hosting for WordPress.
-The answer, of course, depends.
+Over the years, countless people have asked me what I think is the best hosting service for WordPress.
+My answer?
+It depends.

-Your decision depends on where you are in your blogger journey.
+Your decision should depend on where you are in your blogger journey.

-If you are just starting out with zero visitors, you have different hosting needs than a blogger that gets over 500,000 unique visitors per month.
+If you’re just starting out with zero visitors, you have different hosting needs than a blogger who gets more than 500,000 unique visitors per month.

-You might be thinking, why should I listen to this no-name Larry guy.
+You might be thinking, why should I listen to this no-name Larry guy?
 He has no experience with web hosting.
-He’s just another blogger who’s writing a “best of” hosting article just for the affiliate commissions.
+He’s just another blogger writing a “best of” hosting article for the affiliate commissions.

 The right host can make blogging such a joy.
 The wrong one can make your life a living hell.

-Web hosting is one of those services that you are oblivious to when everything is working, but quickly notice when something is wrong.
+Web hosting is one of those services that you don’t think about when everything is working, but quickly notice when something goes wrong.

-My list recommended of WordPress providers isn’t meant to be a comprehensive comparison of every single web hosting provider.
+This list of recommended WordPress providers isn’t meant to be a comprehensive comparison of every single web hosting provider.
 There are way too many hosting providers to review and compare.
-I created this list is to help you solve a specific problem — where to host your WordPress blog.
+I created this list simply to help you decide where to host your WordPress blog.

-The Three Factors When Choosing a WordPress Host
+The Three Factors for Choosing a WordPress Host

-From my experience, there are three criticals factors when picking the best WordPress host:
+From my experience, there are three critical factors to check out when picking the best WordPress host:

-- Speed – How quickly does your website load.
-A slow host can affect not only SEO but lost revenue as well.
+- Speed – How quickly does your website load?
+A slow host can not only affect SEO but cause lost revenue as well.

-- Customer Support – How quickly does customer service respond and more importantly how quickly do they resolve your problem.
+- Customer Support – How quickly does customer service respond to you and — more importantly — how quickly does the team resolve your problem?

-- Reliability – If your website isn’t available for visitors, it can cost you hundreds if not thousands in lost revenue.
-Does the hosting provider have any uptime guarantee?
+- Reliability – If your website isn’t available for visitors, it can cost you hundreds, if not thousands, in lost revenue.
+Does the hosting provider have an uptime guarantee?

 Notice something missing?
-I didn’t mention the price.
+I didn’t mention price.
 Especially in today’s hyper-competitive market, web hosting is a commodity.
-The price of hosting is very cheap compared to the level of service you get.
-Always remember that you get a lot of services for not much in fees.
-In some cases, it’s less than one cup of Starbucks coffee.
+The price of hosting is very cheap, compared with the level of service you get.
+In some cases, monthly service costs less than one cup of Starbucks coffee.

-If you can’t afford a more costly web hosting, cut out a few Starbucks coffees.
-The latte factor when starting a blog.
+If you can’t afford a costlier web hosting service, cut out a few Starbucks coffees.
+The Latte Factor applies when starting a blog.

 A Dirty Little Web Hosting Secret

-Pst?
-I’ll let you in on a little known web hosting secret.
+Psst… I’ll let you in on a little-known web hosting secret.

-The margins are razor-thin and it’s a commodity.
-So marketing is sometimes based upon gimmicks.
-Keep this in mind when deciding which hosting provider you are going to sign up with.
+The margins are razor-thin, and hosting is a commodity.
+So marketing is sometimes based on gimmicks.
+Keep this in mind when deciding which hosting provider to sign up with.

-This isn’t something new and is done all the time.
-For example, cell phone services companies do this.
-After all, if everyone jumped on and made a phone call all at the same time their systems would never support it.
-If done right, they allocate enough to handle peak usage.
+This is neither new nor uncommon.
+Nor is it limited to web hosting.
+For example, cellphone services companies do it all the time.
+After all, if everyone jumped on and made a phone call at the same time, the systems would never support it.

 Beginner bloggers don’t need much in terms of resources, but a popular website certainly does and should pay more for it.